danxvv/slate/source/index.html.md

 ```

-> Asegurate de reemplazar <YOUR_TOKEN> con el token que se te brindo.
+> Ensure that you replace <YOUR_TOKEN> with the token that was provided to you.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+CuraDeuda API uses Bearer Tokens to allow vendors to use the API.
+Please contact us for a token.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: Bearer YOUR_TOKEN`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>YOUR_TOKEN</code> with your personal API key.
 </aside>

 # Leads

-## Crear un Lead nuevo
+## Create a Lead

 ```python
 import requests